awesomeeng/awesome-log/docs/Configuration.md

  - **scopeCatchAll** [string] - The log level to map anything to that didn't correctly map with `scopeMap`.
 Defaults to "info".
 See our [Nested Usage](./docs/NestedUsage.md) documentation for more details.

+ - **hooks** [object] - One or more hooks that can be tapped into.

+   - **beforeStart** [Function] - If provided, this hook will be executed prior to AwesomeLog being started.
+The given function is called with the a reference to AwesomeLog as its sole argument.

+   - **afterStart** [Function] - If provided, this hook will be executed after AwesomeLog is started.
+The given function is called with the a reference to AwesomeLog as its sole argument.

+   - **beforeStop** [Function] - If provided, this hook will be executed prior to AwesomeLog being stopped.
+The given function is called with the a reference to AwesomeLog as its sole argument.

+   - **afterStop** [Function] - If provided, this hook will be executed after AwesomeLog is stopped.
+The given function is called with the a reference to AwesomeLog as its sole argument.

+   - **beforeLog** [Function] - If provided, this hook will be executed before every logging call to AwesomeLog.
+The given function is called with the the same arguments provided to the log call, namely `(level, text, ...args)`.

+   - **afterLog** [Function] - If provided, this hook will be executed after every logging call to AwesomeLog.
+The given function is called with the the same arguments provided to the log call, namely `(level, text, ...args)`.

+   - **beforeLogEntry** [Function] - If provided, this hook will be executed before every logging call generates its LogEntry object.
+The given function is called with the logEntry object as its sole argument.
+The logEntry object can be mutated but not replaced at this point in time.

+   - **afterLogEntry** [Function] - If provided, this hook will be executed after every logging call generates its LogEntry object.
+The given function is called with the logEntry object as its sole argument.
+The logEntry object can be mutated but not replaced at this point in time.

+   - **beforeWrite** [Function] - If provided, this hook will be executed before every logging call performs its write operation.
+The write operation of a log call differs depending on whether or not subprocesses are being used and whether or not writers are being run in separate threads.
+The given function is called with the logEntry object as its sole argument.
+The logEntry object can be mutated but not replaced at this point in time.

+   - **afterWrite** [Function] - If provided, this hook will be executed before every logging call performs its write operation.
+The write operation of a log call differs depending on whether or not subprocesses are being used and whether or not writers are being run in separate threads.
+The given function is called with the logEntry object as its sole argument.
+The logEntry object **cannot** be mutated at this point in time as it is already written.

 Here is an example configuration using default values:

 ```